mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 > Feng said, “When you come out of the net I will tell you.”

-Well, San Sheng’s [...] saying like this was wonderful, a very smart and sharp question, because he experienced this [...] nirvana, perfect freedom.
+Well, San Sheng’s [speaking] like this was wonderful, a very smart and sharp question, because he experienced this [...] nirvana, perfect freedom.
 But Feng said, “When you come out of the net, I will tell you.”
 His answer was pretty basic; it’s not a real answer.
 But that he said [something] like this means that he realized that San Sheng already sat on the chair of his enlightenment, even for a moment, but he didn’t realize it.

 For instance, [a monk asked Zhaozhou Zen Master], “I [am carrying nothing on my back], what should I drop off?”
 In other words, he attained enlightenment, so-called nothing: “I [am carrying] nothing.”
 And then the Zen Master says, “Put down that nothing.”
 But, [the monk] says, “I [am already carrying] nothing, what should I put down?”
 The Zen Master says, “Please go home [carrying that].”
 Do you understand?
 “Go back home [...] with nothing.”
 It means [the monk] didn’t understand *nothing*.
 “Nothing to carry” – but he already carried something, so-called “nothing.”